Fuzzy concept: Data centers and military use

 A traditional objection to big data is, that it cannot cope with rapid change: events move faster that the statistics can keep up with.
-Yet the technology now exists for corporations like Amazon, Google and Microsoft to pump cloud-based data streams from app-users straight into big data analytics programmes, in real time.
+Yet the technology now exists for corporations like Amazon, Google, Apple Inc. and Microsoft to pump cloud-based data streams from app-users straight into big data analytics programmes, in real time.
+Huge corporate data centers are being built in many different locations with enormous processing power (see also high-performance fuzzy computing).
 Provided that the right kinds of analytical concepts are used, it is now technically possible to draw definite and important conclusions about gradations of human and natural behaviour using very large fuzzy data sets and fuzzy programming – and increasingly it can be done very fast.
-Obviously this achievement has become highly topical in military technology, but military uses can also have spin-offs for medical applications.